-The techniques for phase entrance via becoming conscious while dreaming are based on reaching consciousness and self-awareness during a dream, which, regardless of dream quality, can be transitioned into a fully realized phase experience.
+The techniques for phase entrance via becoming conscious while dreaming based reaching are on consciousness and self-awareness during a dream, which, regardless of dream quality, can be transitioned into a fully realized phase experience.
 Contrary to popular opinion, having an out-of-body experience through dreaming differs little from other techniques.
 The outcome is still categorized as a dissociative experience: being fully conscious while removed from the perception of a physical body.